markus2610/deadSkunk/README.md

 * **Audio Recorder**         - a simple audio recorder based on the MediaRecorder object.
 * **BCrypt**                 - the handy hashing and crypto library
 * **FNV Hashing**            - FNV Hash utility
-* **DialogFactory**          - a factory that can easily produce commonly used dialogs (alerts, progress, etc) and some custom ones as well.
 * **CacheTool**              - a simple helper class for writing data to the cache partition
 * **FileUtils**              - a simple helper class for writing/reading data from the files partition, as well as external sdCard
 * **ProgressInputStream**    - a utility for listening for transfer progress updates